 The average California speeding ticket cost is $710 for a $35 base-fine infraction.

 This isn’t even incorporating insurance hikes.
 In California, speeding tickets for going 15 mph over the limit accounted to an average rate increase of $150 per year, equating to a 15% hike on average.
-On average, California drivers will pay an additional $160 every year in extra insurance expenses for the three years following a speeding ticket.
+On average, California drivers will pay an additional $160 every year in extra insurance rates for 36 months following a speeding ticket.

 Ticket base fines and surcharges